mhamas/road-extraction-from-aerial-images/README.md

  * skimage

 ## Setup
-* Run `sh setup.sh` while in the project root folder to set up the necessary file structures (assumes a Bash shell).
-* Copy the data so the `data/` folder contains the following
+* Copy the data so the `data/` folder contains the following:
 ```
 test_set/
   |-- downsampled/